bgregos/SimpleSection/README.md

 What methods of Two-Factor Authentication are supported?
 - Push is the only supported method at the moment.

+How do I sort classes?
+- In the table, click on the title for each column to sort ascending or descending.

 Can you add X feature or fix Y bug?
 - Sure!
 Just file an issue against this project and it'll be looked at.
 Alternatively, if you want to do it yourself, submit a pull request.